 Such was Frazier’s anger that Joe’s manager, Yank Durham, insisted on separate weigh-ins on the day of the match so as to keep his fighter as calm as possible.
 Ali loved to taunt and trash talk his opponents, in part because he enjoyed the attention and the laughs from the media and spectators, but there was also a competitive element to his verbal attacks.
 His belief was that by needling and insulting his adversary he could rattle and unnerve him; by angering his opponent, he succeeded in distracting him and possibly throwing him off his game plan.
 But against Frazier, Ali’s taunts back-fired completely.
 Joe was never intimidated, only enraged.
 And that rage fueled an unstoppable drive to win and an astonishing display of will power and physical endurance.

 While the early rounds of the match belonged to Ali, their pace and intensity were determined by Frazier.
 He imposed tremendous pressure, cutting off the ring and making Ali miss repeatedly as he bore in and targeted the belly of “The Louisville Lip” with his power shots.
-Ali in turn did not dance but willingly exchanged as he sought to take advantage of Joe customarily being a slow-starter, intending to overwhelm his foe and force a stoppage, his pre-fight prediction of a knockout in six reflecting his intention to overwhelm his foe with an onslaught of sharp combinations.
+Ali in turn did not dance but willingly exchanged as he sought to take advantage of Joe customarily being a slow-starter, his pre-fight prediction of a knockout in six reflecting his intention to overwhelm his foe with an onslaught of sharp combinations.

-But Frazier, following the tactical plan of his genius trainer, Eddie Futch, kept bobbing low to force Ali to throw uppercuts, which created openings for Joe’s deadliest weapon, his devastating left hook.
-And Joe was steadfast in regards to pounding the mid-section, which further encouraged Ali to lower his guard.
-But while Joe slipped many of Ali’s punches, his bobbing and weaving style presenting a constantly moving target, he nonetheless absorbed tremendous punishment himself, even in rounds he clearly won.
-His smaller stature and shorter reach forced him to absorb two or three punches for every blow of his own that he landed and indeed, few men have ever paid as high a price for victory as Joe did that night.
+But Frazier, following the tactical guidance of his genius trainer, Eddie Futch, kept bobbing low to force Ali to throw uppercuts, which in turn created openings for Joe’s deadliest weapon, his devastating left hook.
+At the same time Frazier was steadfast in regards to pounding the mid-section, which further encouraged Ali to lower his guard.
+But while Joe slipped many of Ali’s punches with constant upper body movement, he nonetheless absorbed tremendous punishment, even in rounds he clearly won.
+His smaller stature and shorter reach forced him to absorb two or three punches for every blow that he landed and indeed, few men have ever paid as high a price for victory as Joe did that night.